ocaml-gospel/gospel/docs/docs/language/logical.md

 # Logical Declarations

-## Functions, predicates and axioms
+## Functions, Predicates and Axioms

 It's often convenient to introduce shortcuts for terms and formulas to avoid repetitions. *Predicates* let you write named formulae definitions in Gospel